Forex Basics - Lesson 3: How do you Make Money Trading Forex

 Previous...
 Forex Basics - Lesson 2: Why Trade Forex

 You can gain access to the Forex market by using a Forex broker.
-A Forex broker offers Forex pairs to buy and sell and also offers other trading features and tools that can help you make better trading decisions.
+A Forex broker offers Forex pairs to buy and sell and also offers trading features and tools that can help you make better trading decisions.

 Being able to speculate future Forex price is one of the keys to being able to trade Forex profitably.
 It is not as daunting as it may seem at first.
 There are a number of trading tools and aids that help traders with their Forex price predictions...

-Technical Analysis - is one of the most common ways that Forex traders analyse and predict the Forex market.
+Technical Analysis - this is one of the most common ways that Forex traders analyse and predict the Forex market.
 It is widely used amongst Forex traders, as well as stock and commodity traders.
 Technical analysis involves studying historical price data, which is usually displayed on a price chart.
-Traders that use technical analysis as part of their Forex trading usually combine price charts with price action analysis and/or technical indicators.
+Traders that use technical analysis as part of their Forex trading usually combine price charts with price action analysis and/or technical indicators...

 Price action is studying price charts and looking for specific price patterns, levels of price reversal and other price behaviour.
 Technical indicators are aids displayed on price charts that can show a trader where future price may be.
 This site is dedicated to Technical Analysis and covers both Price Action Trading and Indicator Trading.
+You will learn more about price action analysis and technical indicators in the next free course.

 The next 2 Forex Basics Courses will help you understand both Price Action Analysis and Technical Indicators.
 Please don't feel overwhelmed, learning technical analysis is not as difficult as it sounds!